 However, PHP's performance can be an issue with large-scale applications, making it less efficient for heavy computational tasks, and it is less suitable for desktop applications, primarily designed for web development.

-Here is a speed comparison table of the specified programming languages based on typical benchmark data for execution speed and memory usage.
+Here is a programming languages performance ranking table of the specified programming languages based on typical benchmark data for execution speed and memory usage.
 This is a general reference and actual performance may vary depending on specific use cases and environments.

 Programming Language | Execution Time (seconds) | Memory Usage (MB) | Typical Use Case |